LivePersonInc/knowledge-center-archive/README.md

 This repository generates LivePerson's Knowledge Center, which can be found at [knowledge.liveperson.com](https://knowledge.liveperson.com/).
 The site is generated using [Jekyll](https://jekyllrb.com/).
 If you find an issue with the documentation, site structure, meta or anything else, please open an issue and we'll respond as soon as possible!

+**This site is maintained by the Product Communications and Experience team.
+Please contact lmart@liveperson.com for issues, questions, and the such**.

 ### Building the Site Locally

 If you have not already done so, make sure your computer has Ruby installed.
 Here's a helpful guide on how best do that on [Mac](http://railsapps.github.io/installrubyonrails-mac.html) (you can stop once Ruby is installed, you don't need Rails) and on [any other system](https://www.ruby-lang.org/en/documentation/installation/).